fmoor/edgedb-docs/doc/datamodel/index.rst

 Inheritance
 ===========

-Many items in EdgeDB schema support *inheritance* as a composition mechanism.
+Most items in EdgeDB schema support *inheritance* as a composition mechanism.
 Schema items can *extend* other item(s) of the same item kind.
 When extending, *child* items inherit the aspects of the parent item(s) in the manner specific to the schema item kind.
 For example, when an object type extends another